AlexParshh/QuickTube/README.md

 ## How it was made ##

 QuickTube was built as a chrome extension to provide a conveniant in-tab experience.
-The frontend was developped basic javascript, HTML and CSS and Bootstrap.
+The frontend was developed with basic javascript, HTML and CSS and Bootstrap.
 There was no point in using a framework for such a simple frontend.
 The backend was built using the python web-framework Flask, since the summarization algorithm uses the python NLTK library.
 The backend was hosted on Heroku.

 ## How it works ##